edriso/edriso.github.io/README.md

 - Fully responsive for all devices
 - Tailwind CSS v4.1 CLI for fast, efficient styling
 - Prettier integrated for automatic formatting
+- Option to download the resume as a PDF using `html2pdf.js`

 ## Setup